 Carrying out regular energy reviews or energy audits gives the opportunity to analyse energy use and energy consumption.
 And this in turn leads to being able to identify opportunities for energy performance improvement.

-Moreover, conducting such reviews/audits in line with a structured energy management system (e.g., ISO 50001) and MODU-specific plan can help to ensure that energy efficiency improvements actioned at the MODU level are targeted/prioritised on the highest energy consuming equipment or processes.
+Moreover, conducting such reviews and audits in line with a structured energy management system (for example ISO 50001) and MODU-specific plan can help to make sure that energy efficiency improvements actioned at the MODU level are targeted and prioritised at the highest energy consuming equipment or processes.

 The efficiencies can also be aligned with overall company aims and objectives.

 Technological solutions available to MODU owners include the installation of automated power management systems, hydrogen fuel injection systems or selective catalytic reduction (SCR) systems.
 These can improve overall energy efficiency or more directly reduce emissions.

 You can also work together with the operator to achieve efficient drilling operations through project planning, or the use of more efficient drilling methods and technologies.

 In addition, upgrading old equipment for more energy-efficient alternatives (for example pumps, compressors, light fittings) can also help to reduce energy usage more generally across the MODU.

 There might also be some “quick wins” out there in terms of improving operational procedures.